alttch/bma-info/eva-mlkit/learning/regression/predicting.rst

         datetime.now() - timedelta(days=5)).fill(
         '1T').fetch(output='pandas')

-    # pop alarm and time column as they are required for a compassion chart
+    # pop alarm and time column as they are required for a comparison chart
     # only
     alarms = data.pop('alarm')
     times = data.pop('time')